aurelienhbts/OrbitalConstellations.jl/README.md

 ## 🌐 Code Documentation Language

 **All code comments and docstrings inside the Julia source files are written in French.**
-This is intentional and ensures full clarity and consistency for French-speaking ES313 students.
 The README remains in **English** for broader accessibility.

 ---